AleixEF/StandardEchoStateNetwork/README.md

 ## Installation
 The package echo_state_network contains a single module called esn.py, which has a class named EchoStateNetwork.
-The main goal of the installation is to allow the user to import the EchoStateNetwork class in his Python programs.
+There's no installation, the user can simply download the package and import the EchoStateNetwork class in his Python programs.
-This can be done by just downloading the package and writing an import command at the beginning of any python file that needs the class:
+This can be done by just writing an import command at the beginning of any python file that needs the class:
 ```
 from echo_state_network.esn import EchoStateNetwork